 In most cases where there is tightness of the posterior and inferior shoulder capsule, there is also tightness of the muscles that lie on top of the capsule at the back of the shoulder - the primary muscles in question include the posterior belly of the deltoid, infraspinatus, and teres minor.
 Tightness in these muscles can inhibit your ability to stretch out the underlying capsule.
 So to loosen your posterior and inferior shoulder capsule, it's a good idea to begin by relaxing these muscles using the technique described below.

-Use your other hand to provide resistance while you use about ten percent of your strength to push the hand of your down-side arm toward the floor above your head.
-This will activate your posterior deltoid, infraspinatus, and teres minor, and after about a ten-second hold, allow your down-side arm to completely relax and use your other hand to gently pull the hand of your down-side arm toward the ground in front of your abdomen.
-As you bring your down-side arm toward the ground, you'll likely feel some resistance in the back of your target shoulder, and once you feel a comfortable stretch, hold this position for one to two minutes.
-Be sure to maintain steady breathing througout.
+Use your other hand to provide resistance while you use about ten to twenty percent of your strength to push the hand of your down-side arm toward the ceiling.
+This will activate your posterior deltoid, infraspinatus, and teres minor, and after about a ten-second hold, allow your down-side arm to completely relax and use your other hand to gently push the hand of your down-side arm toward the ground in front of your abdomen.
+As you bring your down-side arm toward the ground, you'll likely feel some resistance in the back of your target shoulder, and once you feel a comfortable stretch, hold this position for however long is comfortable, anywhere from 10 seconds to a minute or two is fine, just go by what feels right in the moment.
+Be sure to maintain steady breathing throughout.

-Keep your down-side arm in the same position, and resist again with your other hand while you use ten percent of your strength to push your down-side hand toward the ground above your head.
+Keep your down-side arm in the same position, and resist again with your other hand while you use ten to twenty percent of your strength to push your down-side hand toward the ceiling.
 Apply enough resistance with your other hand to ensure that your arm doesn't actually move; the goal is to once again activate the muscles that surround the back of your shoulder.
 After a ten-second hold, relax your down-side arm and use your other hand to gently pull your target arm even closer to the ground in front of your abdomen.